This post was updated on April 29, 2022

 We will ask a series of questions.
 Based on your answers to these questions, we will be able to provide help as to the best way to prep your deck before applying a deck stain.

 - New Wood or Older Wood?

 - Does the Deck have a Current Coating?

 - Are you Switching Brands of Deck Stain or Applying a Maintenance Coat of the same Brand and Color?

 - Deck Stain Brand Previously Used?
 Enter “unknown” if you do not know.

 - What is the Current Deck Stain Type?
 Oil-based or Water-Based?
 Clear, Transparent, Semi-Transparent, Semi-Solid, or Solid Stain?

 - You Must Include Picture(s) of the Current Condition.

 Post a comment below and make sure to include the answers to the above questions.
 Feel free to include any additional information that would be useful!

-Ask in Comment Section Below.
-Make Sure to Include Answers to the above Questions.
+Ask in the Comment Section Below.
+Include Answers to the above Questions.